TanStack/table/docs/guide/custom-features.md

 ##### constructTable

 The `constructTable` method in a table feature is responsible for adding methods to the `table` instance.
-For example, in the [Row Selection](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/RowSelection.ts) feature, the `constructTable` method adds many table instance API methods such as `toggleAllRowsSelected`, `getIsAllRowsSelected`, `getIsSomeRowsSelected`, etc. So then, when you call `table.toggleAllRowsSelected()`, you are calling a method that was added to the table instance by the `RowSelection` feature.
+For example, in the [Row Selection](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/rowSelectionFeature.ts) feature, the `constructTable` method adds many table instance API methods such as `toggleAllRowsSelected`, `getIsAllRowsSelected`, `getIsSomeRowsSelected`, etc. So then, when you call `table.toggleAllRowsSelected()`, you are calling a method that was added to the table instance by the `rowSelectionFeature` feature.

 <br />

 ##### constructHeader

 The `constructHeader` method in a table feature is responsible for adding methods to the `header` instance.
-For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnSizing.ts) feature, the `constructHeader` method adds many header instance API methods such as `getStart`, and many others.
-So then, when you call `header.getStart()`, you are calling a method that was added to the header instance by the `ColumnSizing` feature.
+For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/columnSizingFeature.ts) feature, the `constructHeader` method adds many header instance API methods such as `getStart`, and many others.
+So then, when you call `header.getStart()`, you are calling a method that was added to the header instance by the `columnSizingFeature` feature.

 <br />

 ##### constructColumn

 The `constructColumn` method in a table feature is responsible for adding methods to the `column` instance.
-For example, in the [Sorting](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/RowSorting.ts) feature, the `constructColumn` method adds many column instance API methods such as `getNextSortingOrder`, `toggleSorting`, etc. So then, when you call `column.toggleSorting()`, you are calling a method that was added to the column instance by the `RowSorting` feature.
+For example, in the [Sorting](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/rowSortingFeature.ts) feature, the `constructColumn` method adds many column instance API methods such as `getNextSortingOrder`, `toggleSorting`, etc. So then, when you call `column.toggleSorting()`, you are calling a method that was added to the column instance by the `rowSortingFeature` feature.

 <br />

 ##### constructRow

 The `constructRow` method in a table feature is responsible for adding methods to the `row` instance.
-For example, in the [Row Selection](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/RowSelection.ts) feature, the `constructRow` method adds many row instance API methods such as `toggleSelected`, `getIsSelected`, etc. So then, when you call `row.toggleSelected()`, you are calling a method that was added to the row instance by the `RowSelection` feature.
+For example, in the [Row Selection](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/rowSelectionFeature.ts) feature, the `constructRow` method adds many row instance API methods such as `toggleSelected`, `getIsSelected`, etc. So then, when you call `row.toggleSelected()`, you are calling a method that was added to the row instance by the `rowSelectionFeature` feature.

 <br />

 ##### constructCell

 The `constructCell` method in a table feature is responsible for adding methods to the `cell` instance.
-For example, in the [Column Grouping](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnGrouping.ts) feature, the `constructCell` method adds many cell instance API methods such as `getIsGrouped`, `getIsAggregated`, etc. So then, when you call `cell.getIsGrouped()`, you are calling a method that was added to the cell instance by the `ColumnGrouping` feature.
+For example, in the [Column Grouping](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/columnGroupingFeature.ts) feature, the `constructCell` method adds many cell instance API methods such as `getIsGrouped`, `getIsAggregated`, etc. So then, when you call `cell.getIsGrouped()`, you are calling a method that was added to the cell instance by the `columnGroupingFeature` feature.

 ### Adding a Custom Feature